MRdep/OSIPI_CAPLEX/docs/index.md

  CAPLEX is a library of standardised (reference) definitions for quantities, models and analysis processes used in contrast-agent based perfusion MRI (DCE-MRI and DSC-MRI).
 The aim of CAPLEX is remove variability in how DCE-MRI and DSC-MRI is reported in journal articles or how these variables, models, or processes are defined in analysis software.

- CAPLEX was created by Taskforce 4.2 of [ISMRM-OSIPI](https://osipi.ismrm.org/){target="_blank"} and first published here in 2023.
-The definitions of each quantity, model, and process have been reviewed and endorsed by the perfusion study group of the ISMRM (10.1002/mrm.29840){target="_blank"}.
+ CAPLEX was created by Taskforce 4.2 of [ISMRM-OSIPI](https://osipi.ismrm.org/) and first published here in 2023.
+The definitions of each quantity, model, and process have been [reviewed and endorsed](https://onlinelibrary.wiley.com/doi/10.1002/mrm.29840) by the perfusion study group of the ISMRM.

 ## Contributing to CAPLEX